Pueblo Corporate College Grant Opportunities

-- Grants will only be awarded to companies that meet a sustainable wage threshold: in urban areas, employers must pay an average wage of at least $12.00/hour; average wages in rural areas must be at least $9.00/hour.
+- Grants will only be awarded to companies that meet a sustainable wage threshold: in urban counties, employers must pay an average wage of at least $16.00/hour; average wages in rural counties must be at least $13.00/hour.

-- An on-site visit of the applicant company is required upon completion of an awarded grant, in most cases.
+- An on-site visit of the applicant company may be required upon completion of an awarded grant, in most cases.

-- A financial evaluation of the applicant company is required.
-(Existing Industry only)
+- A financial evaluation of the applicant company is required for Existing Industry only.

 - Colorado First applications may be submitted every year.